-- our ability to finance our operations and business initiatives; - the sufficiency of our cash and investments and our expected uses of cash; - the progress, timing and results of preclinical and clinical trials involving our product candidates; - the progress of our research and development programs; - the costs and timing of the development and commercialization of our products; - additional planned regulatory filings for the approval and commercialization of our immuno-oncology product candidates; - whether any of our other therapeutic discovery and development efforts will advance further in pre-clinical research or in the clinical trial process and whether and when, if at all, our product candidates will receive final approval from the U.S. Food and Drug Administration or equivalent foreign regulatory agencies and for which indications; - whether any other therapeutic products we develop will be successfully marketed if approved; - the risk that final trial data may not support interim analysis of the viability of our product candidates; - our ability to achieve the results contemplated by our collaboration agreements and the benefits to be derived from relationships with collaborators; - competition from other pharmaceutical and biotechnology companies; - the development of, and our ability to take advantage of, the market for our therapeutic products; - the anticipated amount, timing and accounting of deferred revenues, milestone and other payments under licensing, collaboration or acquisition agreements, research and development costs and other expenses; - the strength and enforceability of our intellectual property rights; - our assessment of the potential impact on our future revenues of healthcare reform legislation in the United States; - the timing and impact of measures worldwide designed to reduce healthcare costs; - the uncertainty of economic conditions in certain countries in Europe and Asia; and - general economic conditions.
+- our ability to finance our operations and business initiatives; - the sufficiency of our cash and investments and our expected uses of cash; - the progress, timing and results of preclinical and clinical trials involving our product candidates; - the progress of our research and development programs; - the costs and timing of the development and commercialization of our products; - additional planned regulatory filings for the approval and commercialization of our immuno-oncology product candidates; - whether any of our other therapeutic discovery and development efforts will advance further in pre-clinical research or in the clinical trial process and whether and when, if at all, our product candidates will receive final approval from the U.S. Food and Drug Administration or equivalent foreign regulatory agencies and for which indications; - whether any other therapeutic products we develop will be successfully marketed if approved; - the risk that final trial data may not support interim analysis of the viability of our product candidates; - our ability to achieve the results contemplated by our collaboration agreements and the benefits to be derived from relationships with collaborators; - competition from other pharmaceutical and biotechnology companies; - the development of, and our ability to take advantage of, the market for our product candidates; - the anticipated amount, timing and accounting of deferred revenues, milestone and other payments under licensing, collaboration or acquisition agreements, research and development costs and other expenses; - the strength and enforceability of our intellectual property rights; - our assessment of the potential impact on our future revenues of healthcare reform legislation in the United States; - the timing and impact of measures worldwide designed to reduce healthcare costs; - the uncertainty of economic conditions in certain countries in Europe and Asia such as related to the United Kingdom's referendum in June 2016 in which voters approved an exit from the European Union, commonly referred to as "Brexit"; and general economic conditions.